ioccc-src/winner/bugs.md

 Getting this entry to use `fgets(3)` is easy but the problem is you're supposed to be able to feed the source to the program and the output of that will be compilable.
 It however will create compiler errors.
 So it's not just changing the code to get it to use `fgets(3)`!
-I (Cody) already did this before I noticed the other part which is why I rolled that part back.
-I did increase the buffer size but that only works on the original source.
+This was done but the other part is why that part was rolled back.
+The buffer size was increased but that only works on the original source.

 To say just how sensitive this entry is: even a space, lack of space or a character, wrong character, lack of character or character in the wrong place